The Perkins INfrared Exosatellite Survey (PINES) I. Survey Overview, Reduction Pipeline, and Early Results: Calculating Reference Star Weights

-where $D_i$ is the pixel distance from reference star $i$ to the target, $D_{max}$ is the distance of the furthest reference star from the target, and $a$ is a constant, typically set to 1.2 for our analyses.
-The $W_D$ values are then normalized such that they sum to one.

-The variability weights, $W_{V_i}$, are determined through an iterative process.
+The reference star weights used to create the ALC in Equation \ref{eq:alc}, $W_{i}$, are calculated to give more weight to bright, stable reference stars while giving less weight to dim or variable reference stars.
+The weights are determined through an iterative process, based on a procedure described in \citet{Murray2020}.
 We construct a ``special" ALC (SALC) for every reference star in the field using the flux of all of the \textit{other} reference stars, weighted by their calculated uncertainties:

 The SALC is then used to correct the flux of the reference star in question: